The Bankrate promise

 Plus, dollar-cost averaging can offer other benefits.
 People become fearful when stocks fall, and so to avoid more short-term losses, they stop buying stocks when they get cheap.
 By setting up a regular buying plan when the markets (and you) are calm, you’ll avoid this psychological bias and take advantage of falling stock prices when everyone else becomes scared.

 You can pile up even more shares if you reinvest your dividends, too, which also applies the principle of dollar-cost averaging to those quarterly dividend payouts.
+You’ll turn your cash dividends into more shares of stock over time, and you won’t have to do a thing once you set the program up.
+Slowly you’ll start earning dividends on your dividends!

-How to use dollar-cost averaging
+How to dollar-cost average

 There are two ways that you can set up dollar-cost averaging for your account: manually and automatically.
 If you opt for the manual route, you’ll just pick a regular date (monthly, bi-weekly, etc.) and then go to your broker, buy the stock or fund and then you’re done until the next date.